Chaoticka/crackerjacks/Searchers,-explained.md

 The formula for our A* search is:

 ```
-expected time / + k * heuristic, for some experimentally determined value of k
+expected time / probability + k * heuristic, for some experimentally determined value of k
 Where k = Shannen Entropy
 Where heuristic = success_runtime + (1-success_likelihood)/success_likelihood  * failure_runtime
 ```